Ragnaroek/mithril/README.md

 Rust Monero Miner (pure Rust is the goal, but the project is not there yet, see help wanted section)

+## Unique Selling Points

+aka: Why you should consider using Mithril.

+- Auto-Tuning: Finds the optimal setup for your hardware itself with a bandit algorithm
+- Easy to compile: inherited from the great rust toolchain
+- cross platform: should run on every (x86) platform supported by Rust
+- [Fast: should be as fast as the C-implementations] (I want to say that, but I currently cannot prove it)

+## Roadmap

 Feature Backlog:

 - [ ] integrate GPU Mining  (Nvidia)